 Her youngest son, Nathan, 21 months, received two doses of the Pfizer vaccine.
 But Galvan doesn’t know if her oldest, Charlie, 3 years old, was in the placebo group or the treatment group of his trial.

 Experts say there’s a chance the vaccine could be approved for children 2 and up as soon as the end of this year.
-But, as you may have guessed, it’s a complicated process to get there.
+But it’s a complicated process to get there.
 Important ethical considerations have to be made when it comes to using children in clinical trials.
 Plus, kids’ bodies simply work differently.

 “The bottom line is that kids are not small adults,” said Dr. Moshe Arditi, M.D., a specialist in pediatric infectious diseases at Cedars-Sinai Medical Center in Los Angeles.
 “You don’t just cut a dose in half.”

 So what can parents of unvaccinated, unmasked (or undermasked) kids do until then?
 Perhaps the burden shouldn’t fall entirely on parents.
-Dr. Ayman El-Mohandes, M.D., dean of the Graduate School of Public Health at the City University of New York in New York City, said that society as a whole needs to start thinking about toddlers the same way it was the elderly at the beginning of the pandemic.
+Dr. Ayman El-Mohandes, M.D., dean of the Graduate School of Public Health at the City University of New York in New York City, said that society as a whole needs to start thinking about toddlers the same way we thought about the elderly at the beginning of the pandemic.

 “I’ve heard people say, ‘Be careful, my mom lives at home with me.’
 Now it’s going to be, ‘I have a toddler at home,’” El-Mohandes said.
 “And people need to be respectful of that.